There are several reasons why homeowners make the decision to move; one of the most common reasons is the need for a different size property.

 Families often accumulate belongings over time, and as their children grow up and need more space, they find themselves in need of a larger home.
 On the other hand, retirees or separating couples may want to downsize to a smaller property.

 If you already own a property, you may want to explore other options to create more space without moving.

-An alternative to moving home to create space would be to raise capital via a remortgage to build an extension.
-This is very popular.
-Other options would be to turn a garage into a home office or gym or convert the loft.
-This type of improvement can sometimes add a lot of value to your home for when you come to sell it in the future.
+For example, raising capital via a remortgage for home improvements to build an extension, converting a garage into a home office or gym, or even converting the loft.
+These types of improvements can add value to your home when you decide to sell it in the future.

 Another reason homeowners move is to find a better area or more affluent neighbourhood.
 The quality of schools available in the area is also a major factor for families.

 Lastly, some people choose to move closer to friends or family, especially when starting a family.

 Leaving behind your first home can be an emotional decision, but we are here to help you explore the pros and cons of moving and taking out a new mortgage versus a remortgage for home improvements.

 Our mortgage advisors can calculate your maximum borrowing capacity and provide a quote on monthly payments to help you make an informed decision.